sean-m-sullivan/ansiblefest2022_configuration_as_code/task3.md

 ## Step 6

 Create a file `group_vars/all/job_templates.yml` and add the required information to the list `controller_templates` to configure the UI to look like the screenshot

+Pay attention to the credentials attached to each job template.

+** remove labels from the example for build_execution_environment image ** ** need example project to test this as job templates not matching playbook causing failure **

 ```yaml
 ---